NaszvadiG/cim-xa/README.md

 <a href="http://paris.readthedocs.org/en/latest/">Documentation for Paris Active Record Optional Add-on for Idiorm</a>

-<a href="http://phpsavant.com/docs/">Documentation for Savant Templating</a>
+<a href="http://phpsavant.com/docs/">Documentation for Savant Templating</a>;
-and see also <a href="http://devzone.zend.com/1542/creating-modular-template-based-interfaces-with-savant/">this article</a>.
+see also: <a href="http://devzone.zend.com/1542/creating-modular-template-based-interfaces-with-savant/">this article</a>.

 Fee-based support and development work is available from Titanium Opensystems, l.c. -- <a href="//tinyurl.com/dbmsmax">see the website here</a>.

 This distribution is licensed as a compilation work under the same terms as set forth in
-<href="http://ellislab.com/codeigniter/user-guide/license.html">the CodeIgniter License</a>.
+<a href="http://ellislab.com/codeigniter/user-guide/license.html">the CodeIgniter License</a>.

 NOTES:
 This distribution's configuration for CodeIgniter departs from the original as follows: 1-csrf_protection is set to: TRUE;